99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Error handling: we can have retry or catch (transit to failure path)

-Wait for task token: allows you to pause step function until a task token is returned. by appending .waitForTaskToken!
+Wait for task token: allows you to pause step function until a task token is returned. by appending .waitForTaskToken!!

 Activity task:
 allows you to have the task work performed by an Activity worker (Apps on EC2 / Lambda / mobile device...)